 Construction Permits Explained: 9 Critical Facts Every Property Owner Need

-Construction Permits Explained: 9 Critical Facts Every Property Owner Needs
+Construction Permits Explained: 9 Critical Facts Every Property Owner Must Know

 Nobody gets excited discussing construction permits.
 However, understanding the permitting process helps property owners set realistic timeline expectations and appreciate why professional construction companies invest substantial effort navigating this phase.

-Permits aren’t merely bureaucratic obstacles (mostly).
+Construction permits aren’t merely bureaucratic obstacles.
 They ensure buildings meet safety standards, comply with building codes, and won’t create problems for neighboring properties.
 The permitting process includes plan review by qualified examiners who identify potential issues before they’re permanently built into your project.

 Code Compliance Protection

-Building codes exist protecting occupant safety through requirements for structural integrity, fire safety, electrical systems, plumbing, and accessibility.
-Your general contractor must ensure construction meets these standards—permits verify compliance.
+Building codes exist to protect occupant safety through requirements for structural integrity, fire safety, electrical systems, plumbing, and accessibility.
+Your general contractor must ensure all work meets these standards — construction permits verify compliance.
+The International Code Council (ICC) develops the model building codes adopted by most U.S. jurisdictions.

 Property Value Preservation